nickharing/best-work/streetlights/README.md

 # Analyses of 2017 Streetlight data

-This is the code I used for an interview data assignment
+This is the code I used for an interview data assignment with a 48h turnaround time.